TonyKaravasilev/CryptoMananaDocs/docs/installation.md

 // or -> const CRYPTO_MANANA_COMPATIBILITY_OFF = 1;
 ```

-*Note: In most cases you should not need to do this.
-It will not affect your performance in any way because the builtin
+*Note: In most cases, you should not need to do this.
+It will not affect your performance in any way because the
-polyfill script is called only once per HTTP request (or CLI execution).
-To avoid conflicts with multiple polyfill
+built-in polyfill script is called only once per HTTP request (or CLI execution).
+To avoid conflicts with multiple
-scripts, ensure the inclusion order is correct.*
+polyfill scripts, ensure the inclusion order is correct.*

 #### [](#support-various-encodings){:.book_mark}Support Various Encodings ####

-&nbsp;&nbsp;&nbsp;&nbsp;The newest version of PHP support by default UTF-8 and ASCII processing at function level.
-This
+&nbsp;&nbsp;&nbsp;&nbsp;The newest version of PHP support by default UTF-8 and ASCII processing at the function level.
-was not always the case at older versions or for all available internal functions.
-In addition, your application may
+This was not always the case at older versions or for all available internal functions.
+In addition, your application
-need to support another type of encoding instead, like 'Windows-1251'.
-It is important to say that the HTTP protocol at
+may need to support another type of encoding instead, like 'Windows-1251'.
+It is important to say that the HTTP
-the moment does not support any encoding bigger than UTF-8 for visualization.
-Still, in some cases you may be required
+protocol (at the moment) does not support any encoding bigger than UTF-8 for visualization.
+Still, in some cases you may
-to write a CLI script that connects to a database in a UTF-16 based collation for processing, then you would need to
+be required to write a CLI script that connects to a database in a UTF-16 based collation for processing, then you would
-process those string in the correct manner.
+need to process those strings accurately.
 Because of this, a lot of the existing web frameworks have added
 the [`mbstring`](https://www.php.net/manual/en/book.mbstring.php) extension as a requirement for their installation.
 This extension is not built-in and may cause a lot of performance issues, but because of the functionality it provides,
 a lot of distributions bundle it to their PHP distribution package by default.

 &nbsp;&nbsp;&nbsp;&nbsp;The CryptoManana framework does not require
 the [`mbstring`](https://www.php.net/manual/en/book.mbstring.php) extension.
-If you install it at your platform, then
+If you install it on your platform, then
 you can tell the framework to utilize it for all the internal string processing features.
 To configure this, you must do
 something like this in your project's entry point: